Chris DeLeonis creating videos, interviews, and practice teams to help anyone make games

 It's also healthy to feel a bond of community by building shared projects, not on account of dependency on one another but instead from understanding how collaborative compromises can help us achieve better results together than we could alone with total control.

-Another level will grant you access to weekly videos of our Gamkedo Club meetings.
+Get patron-only rewardsFor as little as $9/month you'll get access to weekly videos of our HomeTeam GameDev meetings.
 These include all project pitches, progress updates, and industry speakers.
 This is a great way to follow the community's growth, or to learn from how we operate.
 It also includes our training materials.

 If you'd like to make your own podcasts and YouTube videos, another reward tier will have new videos tutorials from me with tools and tips I've learned making mine.

-If you support our mission and vision, but feel the club isn't a fit for what you're seeking, you can still help by sponsoring a new scholarship-like applicant.
-This makes the club's full benefits available to a new member at no cost to them, and is intended to help people who otherwise may not be in a position to afford dues on their own.
+If you support our mission and vision, but feel the community isn't a fit for what you're seeking, you can still help by sponsoring a new scholarship-like applicant.
+This makes the method's full benefits available to a new member at no cost to them, and is intended to help people who otherwise may not be in a position to afford dues on their own.

 The rate to cover this is reduced, so that it's less than it would be for someone to signup directly.
 I'm partly subsidizing this option from my end, as well.
 The club's leadership team will choose from the new member applications on the first of each month based on the number of current patrons at or above this reward level.